yanburman/sjcam_raw2dng/README.md

 CLI:
 ---------------------
-This is allows most control by supporing list of files/directories to convert.
+This is allows most control by supporting list of files/directories to convert.
 Note that if you drag-n-drop directory or file into sjcam_raw2dng.exe on windows, it will do the batch conversion.